searchspring/competencies/competencies/azure-portal.md

 * Show an understanding of the cost management tool

 ## How do you improve it?
-* Ask for a tour of the portal
+* Spend Time in the portal and read the help sections
-* Poke around
 * https://docs.microsoft.com/en-us/azure/azure-portal/azure-portal-overview